-There has been no significant change in the financial or trading position of the Issuer, the Company, Glencore International AG, Glencore (Schweiz) AG and their subsidiaries since 31 December 2015 or any material adverse change in the prospects of the Issuer, the Company, Glencore International AG, Glencore (Schweiz) AG and their subsidiaries since 31 December 2015.
+There has been no significant change in the financial or trading position of the Issuer, the Company, Glencore International AG, Glencore (Schweiz) AG and their subsidiaries since 31 December 2018 or any material adverse change in the prospects of the Issuer, the Company, Glencore International AG, Glencore (Schweiz) AG and their subsidiaries since 31 December 2018.

-The authorised auditors of the Issuer are Deloitte Audit, Société à Responsabilité Limitée of 560, rue de Neudorf, L-2220 Luxembourg, Grand Duchy of Luxembourg, who have audited the non consolidated accounts of the Issuer, without qualification, in accordance with International Standards on Auditing for each of the two financial years ended on 31 December 2015 and 31 December 2014 respectively.
+For the financial year ended 31 December 2016, the authorised auditors of the Issuer were Deloitte Audit, Société à Responsabilité Limitée of 560, rue de Neudorf, L-2220 Luxembourg, Grand Duchy of Luxembourg, who audited the non-consolidated accounts of the Issuer, without qualification, in accordance with International Standards on Auditing.
 Deloitte Audit, Société à Responsabilité Limitée is a member of the Luxembourg Institute of Auditors (Institut des Réviseurs d'Entreprises).
+From 1 September 2017, the authorised auditors of the Issuer are Deloitte LLP of 1 New Street Square, London EC4A 3HQ, United Kingdom.
+Deloitte LLP registered to carry out audit work in the UK and Ireland by the Institute of Chartered Accountants in England and Wales who, for the financial year ended 31 December 2017, audited the non-consolidated accounts of the Issuer, without qualification, in accordance with International Standards on Auditing.

-The auditors of Glencore are Deloitte LLP of 2 New Street Square, London EC4A 3BZ, United Kingdom who have audited the consolidated accounts of Glencore, without qualification, in accordance with International Standards on Auditing for each of the two financial years ended on 31 December 2015 and 31 December 2014 respectively.
-Deloitte LLP is a member of the Institute of Chartered Accountants in England and Wales.
+The auditors of Glencore are Deloitte LLP of 1 New Street Square, London EC4A 3HQ, United Kingdom who have audited the consolidated accounts of Glencore, without qualification, in accordance with International Standards on Auditing for each of the two financial years ended on 31 December 2018 and 31 December 2017 respectively.

-The auditors of Glencore International AG are Deloitte AG of General Guisan-Quai 38, 8022 Zurich, Switzerland, who have audited the non-consolidated accounts of Glencore International AG, without qualification, in accordance with Swiss law and Swiss auditing standards for each of the two financial years ended on 31 December 2015 and 31 December 2014 respectively.
+The auditors of Glencore International AG are Deloitte AG of General Guisan-Quai 38, 8022 Zurich, Switzerland, who have audited the non-consolidated accounts of Glencore International AG, without qualification, in accordance with Swiss law and Swiss auditing standards for each of the two financial years ended on 31 December 2018 and 31 December 2017 respectively.
 Deloitte AG is a member of the Swiss Institute of Certified Accountants and Tax Consultants (Treuhand-Kammer).
 Deloitte AG is recognised as auditors by the Federal Audit Oversight Authority and the Swiss Financial Market Supervisory Authority FINMA.

-The auditors of Glencore (Schweiz) AG are Deloitte AG of General Guisan-Quai 38, 8022 Zurich, Switzerland, who have audited the non-consolidated accounts of Glencore (Schweiz) AG, without qualification, in accordance with Swiss law and Swiss auditing standards for each of the two financial years ended on 31 December 2015 and 31 December 2014 respectively.
+The auditors of Glencore (Schweiz) AG are Deloitte AG of General Guisan-Quai 38, 8022 Zurich, Switzerland, who have audited the non-consolidated accounts of Glencore (Schweiz) AG, without qualification, in accordance with Swiss law and Swiss auditing standards for each of the two financial years ended on 31 December 2018 and 31 December 2017 respectively.
 Deloitte AG is a member of the Swiss Institute of Certified Accountants and Tax Consultants (Treuhand-Kammer).
 Deloitte AG is recognised as auditors by the Federal Audit Oversight Authority and the Swiss Financial Market Supervisory Authority FINMA.